In this election, 41 million members of Generation Z are eligible to vote — 8 million of which are eligible to vote for the first time.

 In an email to The Brown and White, marketing professor Laura Smarandescu wrote that social media and AI play a big role in elections.

 She also wrote that celebrities are playing an interesting role in voter motivation.
-For example, she wrote that Taylor Swift’s connection and influence over female fans — particularly first-time voters — is significant, especially since she is a Pennsylvania native.
+For example, Taylor Swift’s connection and influence over female fans — particularly first-time voters — is significant, especially since she is a Pennsylvania native.

 “Swift and Miranda highlight how cultural leaders who resonate with specific demographics can sway turnout, especially in crucial swing states like Pennsylvania where every vote counts,” Smarandescu wrote.